COVID-19 pandemic in Scotland: Hospital-acquired infection

-On the issue of hospital-acquired infections, Michael Griffin, president of the Royal College of Surgeons of Edinburgh warned COVID-19 may be spreading in hospitals at twice the rate of its transmission in communities.
+On the issue of hospital-acquired infections, Michael Griffin, president of the Royal College of Surgeons of Edinburgh warned that COVID-19 may be spreading in hospitals at twice the rate of its transmission in communities.
 He said "we have to make our hospital environment as safe as possible.
 In the general population, the rate of reproduction of COVID-19 is less than one but in hospitals it is estimated at something like two."

 A&E departments

-The number of people attending Accident and Emergency departments in Scotland has fallen by more than 55% compared with 2019.
+The number of people attending Accident and Emergency departments in Scotland had fallen by more than 55% in 2020, compared with 2019.
 NHS Scotland statistics reveal 11,881 people attended A&E in the second week of April 2020, down from 26,674 patients in 2019 and 25,067 in 2018.

 NHS staffing levels

-As of 2 April, more than 14% of NHS Scotland staff were off work, according to Scottish government data and about 41% of those absences (equating to 9,719 people) were related to COVID-19.
-NHS Scotland's total workforce is about 166,000 people.
+As of 2 April, more than 14% of NHS Scotland staff were off work, according to Scottish government data, and about 41% of those absences (equating to 9,719 people) were related to COVID-19.
+NHS Scotland's total workforce was around 166,000 people at the time.

-As of 11 May 2020, a total of 6,227 staff (or around 3.8%) of the NHS Scotland workforce, are reporting as absent due to a range of COVID-19 related reasons.